ypriverol/github-paper/document/manuscript.md

 common way is to use git _branches_ to separate different lines of development.
-Active development is often performed on a development branch and stable versions e.g. those used for a software release, are kept in a master branch.
+Active development is often performed on a development branch and stable versions e.g. those used for a software release, are kept in a master branch (see for example https://github.com/OpenMS/OpenMS/branches).
 In practice, developers work on one or several features or improvements.
 To keep commits of the different features logically separated, distinct branches are typically used.
 Later, when development is complete and none of the tests fail (see Rule 6) new features can be merged back into the development line